How to tame penguins: Advancing to high-precision measurements of $\phi_d$ and $\phi_s$: Results from Current Data

 The two-dimensional confidence level contours for $(\theta_{J/\psi P}, a_{J/\psi P})$, $(\theta_{J/\psi V}, a_{J/\psi V})$, $(\phi_d, a_{J/\psi P})$ and $(\phi_s, a_{J/\psi V})$ are shown in Fig.\ \ref{fig:Autumn24}.
 The confidence level contours for the penguin parameters can be converted into confidence level contours for the penguin shifts $\Delta\phi_d$ and $\Delta\phi_s$, which are shown in Fig.\ \ref{fig:Autumn24_deltaphi}.

 The bottom left panel in Fig.\ \ref{fig:Autumn24} shows that the CP asymmetries in $B_d^0\to J/\psi\rho^0$ lead to two possible solutions for the penguin parameters $a_{J/\psi V}$ and $\theta_{J/\psi V}$.
 The solution with $a_{J/\psi V}<0.5$ is the preferred minimum, but mathematically a second minimum exists for $a_{J/\psi V}>1$.
 The latter solution corresponds to the scenario in which the penguin topologies have a larger contribution to the decay amplitude than the tree topology, which is strongly disfavoured theoretically.
+Moreover, for this solution $\phi_s$ is larger than zero and therefore not visible in the bottom right panel.
 For the penguin parameters $a_{J/\psi P}$ and $\theta_{J/\psi P}$ this second, disfavoured solution is excluded by the constraint coming from the mixing-induced CP asymmetry in $B_s^0\to J/\psi K_{\text{S}}^0$.

 The top right panel in Fig.\ \ref{fig:Autumn24} clearly shows that the solution for $\phi_d$ is strongly correlated with the value of the penguin parameter $a_{J/\psi P}$, and it is thus of the utmost importance to pin down $a_{J/\psi P}$ as precisely as possible.
 The large uncertainty on $a_{J/\psi P}$ obtained from our fit can be explained as follows.
 The current experimental results on the direct CP asymmetry measurements in the control modes are compatible with zero, which results in degenerate solutions for $a_{J/\psi P}$ around $\theta_{J/\psi P}\approx 0^{\circ}$ and $\theta_{J/\psi P}\approx 180^{\circ}$.
 Simultaneously, also the current mixing-induced CP asymmetry measurement in $B_d^0\to J/\psi\pi^0$ prefers a solution around $\theta_{J/\psi P}\approx 180^{\circ}$.